-A contract is entered into with the participating village for the patrolling and security of the designated areas.
+The planning manager is able to download these reports from Epicollect5 for internal use.
 A monthly report is used to communicate any breaches to the office.

 Areas are checked for poaching of timber, natural resources and animals.
 Encroachment control of people as well as controlled access is checked.